flox/flox/cli/flox/doc/flox-pull.md

 environment to sync.
 If `-d` is not specified and the current directory contains an environment, that environment is synced.
-`-f` may only be specified in this case, forceably updating the environment locally even if there are local changes not reflected in the remote environment.
+`-f` may be specified in this case, forcibly updating the environment locally even if there are local changes not reflected in the remote environment.
 `<owner>/<name>` may be specified in this case and will replace the environment with the specified environment.

-A remote environment may not support the architecture or operating system of the local system pulling the environment, in which case `-a` may be passed to forceably add the current system to the environment's manifest.
+A remote environment may not support the architecture or operating system of the local system pulling the environment, in which case `-f` may be passed to forcibly add the current system to the environment's manifest.
 This may create a broken environment that cannot be pushed back to FloxHub until it is repaired with [`flox-edit(1)`](./flox-edit.md).